Ealrann/WesoForge/README.md

 ## Build (from source)

-All commands below are from the `bbr_client/` directory.

 ### CLI (release)

 Builds the production client (default backend = `https://weso.forgeros.fr/`) and writes a versioned artifact under `dist/`: